From Tensor Network Quantum States to Tensorial Recurrent Neural Networks: Tensor-RNN

-\paragraph{Tensor-RNN.} We are therefore led to consider a nonlinear generalization of the memory update \Eq{mps-rnn-h}, and a minimal choice is a multilinear function of the memories at previous neighboring sites.
-The resulting memory update is sketched in \Fig{tensor-rnn-h} with the help of a TN diagram, and detailed in the Supplemental Material~\ref{append:tensor-rnn}.
+We are therefore led to consider a nonlinear generalization of the memory update \Eq{mps-rnn-h}, and a minimal choice is a multilinear function of the memories at previous neighboring sites.
+The resulting memory update is sketched in \Fig{tensor-rnn-h} with the help of a TN diagram and detailed in the Supplemental Material~\ref{append:tensor-rnn}.
 We call this architecture tensor-RNN.
 It can represent states with area law of entanglement entropy, and an example of this is constructed in the Supplemental Material~\ref{append:area-law}.

+Compared to other methods employing 2D RNN as NQS, such as~\cite{hibat2020recurrent, hibat2021variational}, our ansätze are developed by generalizing TN and therefore retain some advantages of TN, namely (1) their expressivity is controlled by a single hyperparameter, the bond dimension, which avoids the laborious architecture search of RNN; (2) their linear or multilinear architectures are simple enough to enable theoretical analysis tools inspired from TN, such as entanglement entropy; and (3) they provide an effecive way of initialization when used in VMC, which we discuss below.

-\paragraph{Hierarchical initialization.} The ansätze we have discussed form a hierarchy: MPS $\subsetneq$ 1D~MPS-RNN $\subsetneq$ 2D~MPS-RNN $\subsetneq$ tensor-RNN, where an architecture on the right can exactly simulate an architecture on the left using the same bond dimension.
+The ansätze we have discussed form a hierarchy: MPS $\subsetneq$ 1D~MPS-RNN $\subsetneq$ 2D~MPS-RNN $\subsetneq$ tensor-RNN, where an architecture on the right can exactly simulate an architecture on the left using the same bond dimension.
+We refer to this procedure as \emph{hierarchical initialization}.
 During the variational optimization, we first use the DMRG algorithm to optimize a MPS, then use the optimized parameters to initialize a 1D~MPS-RNN.
 After the gradient-based optimization of the 1D~MPS-RNN ansatz, we use it to initialize a 2D~MPS-RNN, which after optimization can be used to initialize a tensor-RNN.
 This procedure provides reasonable starting points for each optimization and avoids being stuck early in a local minimum with high energy.